-Most cloud storage has data resiliency built in by storing multiple copies of data on multiple disks.
-You can even distribute the data across different zones in some cases.
-This resiliency does not replace the need for High Availability, SnapShots and backups, but it is nice to have this level of resiliency built right into the storage used by your Cloud NAS.
-A good Cloud NAS appliance should build on the available data resilience offered by the cloud provider and expand on it.
+Most cloud storage has data resiliency built-in by storing multiple copies of data on multiple disks.
+You can even distribute the data across different availability zones in some cases.
+This resiliency does not replace the need for High Availability, SnapShots, and backups, but it is nice to have this level of resiliency built right into the storage used by your Cloud NAS.
+A quality Cloud NAS appliance should build on the available data resilience offered by the cloud provider and expand on it.

 Pay as you Go and Reduce Costs

-With the right solution, there should not be any additional costs for the storage you need, beyond what the storage provider (AWS or Azure) charges.
+There should not be any additional costs for the storage you need with the right solution beyond the storage provider’s (AWS or Azure) charges.
 The licensing for the appliance should not change based on use case performance or storage requirements.
-Cloud storage is becoming both cheaper and more flexible over time, as the key players jockey for position.
-If your Cloud NAS solution supports the many differing storage performance tiers offered by AWS and Azure (as it should), then you can instantly scale your cloud instances to best suit your needs, simply by adding additional storage, or changing the type of storage you use.
-You may even be able to create tiered storage, and push legacy data to lower cost storage, while maintaining performance for your frequently accessed data in top-tiered storage.
+Cloud storage is becoming cheaper and more flexible over time, as the cloud vendors compete on a massive scale.
+Suppose your Cloud NAS solution supports the many different storage performance tiers offered by AWS and Azure (as it should).
+In that case, you can instantly scale your cloud instances to best suit your needs simply by adding additional storage or changing the type of storage you use.
+You may even create tiered storage and push legacy data to lower-cost storage while maintaining performance for your frequently accessed data in top-tiered storage.

 Use Cases for Cloud NAS

 HPC requirements for Artificial Intelligence and Machine Learning are becoming standard.
-The power of the virtual machines you can create in the cloud today matches what you can get on-prem, but you need your storage to meet HPC SLAs also.
-The level of performance you can get from both compute and storage IOPs and throughput is increasing every day.
+The power of the virtual machines in the cloud today matches what you can get on-prem, but you also need your storage to meet HPC SLAs.
+The level of performance you can get from both compute and storage IOPs and throughput increases every day.
 With the right Cloud-based NAS, you can achieve 10s and even 100s of thousands of IOPS with massive throughput to cloud storage today.
-And as the performance of the cloud resources increases, you have the option to use this power as needed, and the flexibility to use it only when needed.
+And as the performance of the cloud resources increases, you can use this power as needed and the flexibility to use it only when needed.

-The amount of file data being created daily can be overwhelming.
-We already discussed earlier the exponential growth of the datasphere.
-This can only increase in the aftermath of Covid-19, with more and more employees working from home, and more employers seeking to ensure user productivity at a lower price point.
-This can be as simple as providing a file share repository for users to store shared data, or back-end support for a VDI solution.
-Such a solution needs to be flexible enough to support Windows and Linux users, cost-efficient, and able to balance performance needs with cost.
-If user data needs to be kept indefinitely for compliance reasons, your solution should also be able to help with the migration of legacy data, or even the setup of an automated tiered storage solution.
+The amount of data created by a business will increase in the aftermath of Covid-19, with more employees working from home and more employers seeking to ensure user productivity at a lower price point.
+Storage is a critical factor in saving money with a file share repository for users to store shared data or back-end support for a VDI solution.
+Such a solution needs to be flexible enough to support Windows and Linux users, cost-efficient, and balance performance needs with cost.
+Suppose user data needs to be kept indefinitely for compliance reasons.
+In that case, your solution should also help with the migration of legacy data or even the setup of an automated tiered storage solution.

 The data your company collects is one of its most valuable assets in today’s world.
-You simply cannot afford to lose it.
+You cannot afford to lose it.
 When you need to access that data, you need to be able to access it quickly.
 Using cloud storage to store backup or archive data can be the key.
-A Cloud NAS with lower cost cloud storage gives you “endless” capacity to store backup and archive data.
+A Cloud NAS with lower-cost cloud storage gives you an “endless” capacity to store backup and archive data.
 You have the flexibility to decide what level of SLA you need for the retrieval of archived data and match it to the price/performance requirements you have.
-If your SLA to retrieve archive data is days, you can use archive level object storage.
+If your SLA to retrieve archive data is days, you can use archive-level object storage.
 If you can’t wait days, choose higher performance storage.
-If, for compliance reasons, you need to plan to keep data accessible for decades, you will want a Cloud NAS that can help you automatically move the files to less expensive cloud storage for you.
-The right Cloud NAS can help you with both your increasing capacity needs and will keep costs down by moving those compliance files to more cost-effective storage.
+If you need to plan to keep data accessible for decades for compliance reasons, you will want a Cloud NAS that can help you automatically move the files to less expensive cloud storage for you.
+The optimum Cloud NAS can help you increase capacity needs and keep costs down by moving those compliance files to more cost-effective storage.

 Consider Your Needs Carefully

-When considering a Cloud NAS partner, it’s important to understand your current and potential future requirements.
-Most cloud NAS offerings include “table stakes” NAS functionality, but the devil can be in the details.
+When considering a Cloud NAS partner, it’s essential to understand your current and potential future requirements.
+Most cloud NAS offerings include “table stakes” NAS functionality, but the devil can be in the details:

-- Some Cloud NAS’s only offer limited support for the types of cloud storage that can be utilized.
+- Some Cloud NAS’s only offer limited support for various types of cloud storage

-- Some limit the capacity of storage that can be supported.
+- Some limit the capacity of supported storage

-- Some may be fine for basic performance workloads, but can be quickly overloaded as performance demands increase.
+- Some may be fine for primary performance workloads but can be quickly overloaded as performance demands increase

 Top Cloud NAS solutions may offer solution extensions to help you solve problems beyond just storing data in the cloud.
-They may offer extensions that help you:
+In addition, they may offer extensions that help you: